willijeong1/willijeong1.github.io/_posts/2021-12-23-overconfidence-reminiscence.md

     Overconfidence in word recall from reminiscence of giving advice.
 </div>

-*** Reflecting on my experiences in mentoring or tutoring middle and high school students, I noticed that the sole recalling of those sessions where I felt I was able to provide my mentees some kind of advice (even the less helpful ones) promoted self-esteem.
-I decided to find out if others had similar reactions, and it turned out that they did!
+*** Looking back to my experiences of mentoring or tutoring middle and high school students, I noticed that the sole recalling of those sessions where I felt I was able to provide my mentees some kind of advice (including the less helpful ones) promoted self-esteem.
+I decided to find out if others had similar reactions, even to the extent of overconfidence.

-*** The immediate conclusion of this work was rather about overconfidence resulting from an experience of authority.
-However, in retrospect, I think this could be a good example showing that we can remain resilient despite debilitating stress by reminiscing about “good times” when we were appreciated as a “good (knowledgeable) person.”

 -----